JavadAlip/Seekneo_Task/README.md

 Project Structure

-SeekNeo-Task
+1- SeekNeo-Task
-├── data.js # Dummy user data (array of objects)
-├── index.js # Main script to generate PDF and Excel files ├── dummy-data.pdf # Generated PDF file (after running the script) ├── dummy-data.xlsx # Generated Excel file (after running the script) ├── package.json # Project metadata and dependencies
-└── README.md # Project documentation
+data.js - Dummy user data (array of objects) index.js - Main script to generate PDF and Excel files dummy-data.pdf - Generated PDF file (after running the script) dummy-data.xlsx - Generated Excel file (after running the script) package.json - Project metadata and dependencies README.md - Project documentation

 1- Output Format
 Fields Included: name, Email, Age, Place

 2- PDF Output:
 Styled like a table using X/Y coordinates
 Column headers: Name, Email, Age, Place
 Each row represents one user

 3- Excel Output:
 Clean column headers with user data
 One row per entry
 Created using ExcelJS

 4- Task Status
 This task is fully completed as per the requirements.
 Both the PDF and Excel file are auto-generated using real dummy data.
 (The generated files are included in the repository for review)

 Author
-Javad Ali
+Javad Ali P

 License
 This project is created for demonstration/interview task purposes only.
 No commercial license is included.